-To err is human, but the Central Board of Direct Taxes (CBDT) has taken a much needed step to reduce human interface in the tax communication between assessing officer and taxpayer by moving the whole process online.
-According to a PTI report published in Firstpost, it would further help in reducing corruption and be beneficial for the taxpayer.
+To err is human, but the Central Board of Direct Taxes (CBDT) has taken a much-needed step to reduce human interface in the tax communication between the assessing officer and taxpayer by moving the whole process online.
+According to a PTI report published in Firstpost, it would further help in reducing corruption and benefit the taxpayer.

 With this in effect, the taxpayer need not visit the I-T office for any grievance issues, income tax refunds, tax filing, and scrutiny checks.
 The digitization will enable a simple way of communication between the taxpayer and the Income Tax Department.

 E-Proceeding will be applicable to all the proceedings under the Income Tax Act of 1961

 Furthermore, CBDT also asserts that this new procedure of communication will be applicable to all the proceedings under the Income Tax Act 1961.
 This new form of e-communication is, however, optional as the taxpayers can choose to use this new form of e-communication or submit documents manually by visiting the I-T department office.